-

 • When storing batteries, check their charge every couple of months.

-• If the battery are stored in an area with a temperature above 68 degrees F, they'll need to be charged more frequently.
+• If the batteries are stored in an area with a temperature above 68 degrees F, they'll need to be charged more frequently.